 2019-01-08 -0.242328 0.913758 -0.088591 -0.533690

 This example shows how to reorder the columns.
-By default, Data Frame will use the column order that we used in the actual data.
-However, you can use the this argument to alter the position of any column.
-Let me change the Age from 2nd position to 4th.
+By default, Data Frame will use the column order we used in the actual data.
+However, you can use this argument to alter the position of any column.
+For example, let me change the Age from the second position to the fourth position.

-Please be careful, while using this columns argument.
-If we specified any non-existing column name or typo mistake will returns NaN.
-Let me use Qualification column name (which doesn’t exist)
+Please be careful while using this column’s argument.
+Any non-existing column name or typo mistake will return NaN if we specify.
+Let me use the Qualification column name (which doesn’t exist)

 print('\n---- Using Wrong Col -----') data3 = pd.DataFrame(table, columns = ['name', 'Qualification', 'Salary', 'Age']) print(data3)